-Some cysts occur as part of another condition, such as polycystic kidney disease (PKD) or polycystic ovary syndrome (PCOS).
-Some of the more common types of cysts include:
+There are hundreds of different types of cysts.
+They can grow almost anywhere in your body.
+Some cysts occur as part of another condition, such as PCOS or PKD.
+Some of the more common types of cysts include the following:

-Ovarian cysts form when the follicle that normally releases an egg does not open.
+Ovarian cysts often form when the follicle that normally releases an egg doesn’t open.
 This causes fluid to build up and form a cyst.